A Cosmic Christmas: Cast

+Production

+A Cosmic Christmas is the first installment in the 1977–1980 series of television specials produced by Nelvana Ltd. The first animated work from the studio, it was also their most expensive project at the time, costing C$275,000.
+The special spent 2 1/2 years in development, and four months in production; 24 artists and 30,000–40,000 drawings were involved.

 Release

-The special was later released onto videocassette by Warner Home Video in the early 1980s as part of the Nelvanamation (Volume 1) VHS release.
+The special premiered on 4 December 1977 on CBC Television, and was syndicated by U.S. company Viacom; it was later submitted for the Best Animated Short Academy Award.
+It was later released onto videocassette by Warner Home Video in the early 1980s as part of the Nelvanamation (Volume 1) VHS release.
 It was later released onto a budget VHS from Diamond Entertainment.
 Both of these releases are out of print and there are no plans to release it on DVD.

+In other media

+The animated special was spoofed by RiffTrax on 20 December 2024.